mingyuanzhou/SiD/README.md

 Additionally, we are thankful to the authors of the **Diff Instruct paper** for making their code available.
 Their contributions have been instrumental in integrating the evaluation pipeline into our training iterations.
 Their repository is accessible here: [pkulwj1994/diff_instruct](https://github.com/pkulwj1994/diff_instruct).

-Certainly!
-Here's the README content formatted in Markdown, ready for you to copy and paste into your GitHub repository's README file:

 ### Code Contributions
 - **Mingyuan Zhou**: Led the project and wrote the majority of the code.